DCS-Skunkworks/DCSFlightpanels/README.md

 <a href="https://www.paypal.me/jerkerdahlblom"><img src="./Documentation/support_dcsflightpanels2.png" width="200"></a>
 </p>
 <br/>
+DCSFlightpanels Supports :
+* Saitek/Logitech Pro Flight Panels
+* Stream Deck

-DCSFlightpanels primary use is for using Saitek/Logitech panels in DCS World.
+DCSFlightpanels primary use is for using Saitek/Logitech panels and Stream Deck in DCS World.
 Together with DCS-BIOS you can manage every control for the aircraft and use the Radio Panel to operate cockpit radio equipment and also show data from the aircraft in the Multipanel & Backlit Panel.